 Mechatronics ("Mechanics and Electronics") focuses on large, modern engineering systems made of mechanical, electrical and electronic parts and controlled by software (such as modern cars, household appliances, and robots).
 Core disciplines include mechanical engineering, electrical engineering, and computer sciences.

-In general, at the university you will learn how to not only apply scientific principles and existing technologies, but also develop them further.
-You learn how to work in a scientific and academic manner, how to conduct research, and how to break new ground.
-This makes you more flexible and allows you to quench your thirst for research to the fullest extent.
+At the university, you will generally learn how to apply scientific principles and existing technologies as well as advance them further.
+You learn how to work in a scholarly way, how to conduct research, and how to break new ground.
+This makes you more flexible and allows you to quench your thirst for research to the fullest.

 Oftentimes it can happen that in addition to studying, students begin working at a company or even at the university.
 In this case, however, these tend to be part-time jobs (only a few hours a week) rather than full-time jobs.